 Approximately every six to eight weeks, condition your boots lightly.
 Apply by hand as body temperature helps melt it into the leather.
 Two applications will last much longer in severely wet conditions.
+Not recommended for suede.

 Apply Obenauf’s Leather Oil using the provided applicator dauber.
 For larger items use a clean cloth.
 When treating furniture, apparel, or larger leather items, work from one corner and gradually cover the entire surface with an equal amount of oil.
+Not recommended for suede.

 Test first in a small, inconspicuous area to be sure you are pleased with the effect.
 Your leather may darken.
 Migration of oil through all fiber layers may take 7 days to show actual final color.
 Penetration will vary as leather density varies considerably in different areas due to thickness, dryness, and texture.
 Also, absorption depends on what finish has been put on the leather and what products have been applied previously.

 The recommended approach is to apply one treatment at room temperature.
 Wait 1 hour for proper absorption, and buff to remove any excess oil.
 You may apply a second application.
+Do Not Saturate.